Deploying for production

 You can install Bugsink using pip:

-python3 -m pip install Bugsink --upgrade
+python3 -m pip install bugsink --upgrade

 You should see output indicating that Bugsink and its dependencies are being installed.
 After the installation is complete, you can verify that Bugsink is installed by running: